 - Lookup what exposures a given email address has been involved in.

 - Typical Use Case: Periodic scans across your user base can determine if one of your users has been involved in any new exposures.
 If so, a notification can be sent to the user and potentially a password reset required.

-- Allows you to register email addresses so that you will be notified when a new exposure of that address occurs.
+- Allows you to register email addresses (or domain) so that you will be notified when a new exposure of that address occurs.
 Notification occurs via a POST to a Webhook URL you specify.

 - Typical Use Case: Proactive notification about whether your users are involved in a new exposure provides a way to enrich your threat intelligence and allow immediate notification the moment a new exposure is found.